Cyperus esculentus: Soil requirements

-Cultivation
+Cultivation process

-C. esculentus is normally planted on previously tilled flat soils with ridges to facilitate irrigation.
+Cyperus esculentus is normally planted on previously tilled flat soils with ridges to facilitate irrigation.
 Seeds are planted manually on these ridges, which are approximately 60 cm apart.
 Distances between seeds may vary from 15 to 20 cm and seeding depth is around 8 cm.
 A typical seeding rate for chufa is about 120 kg of tubers/ha (107 lbs/acre).

 They are planted between April and May and must be irrigated every week until they are harvested in November and December.
 Tubers develop about 6–8 weeks after seedling emergence and grow quickly during July and August.
 The maturing is around 90–110 days.
 The average yield can approach between 10 and 19 t/ha.

 Compatibility with other crops

-C. esculentus is extremely difficult to remove completely once established.
+Cyperus esculentus is extremely difficult to remove completely once established.
 This is due to the plant having a stratified and layered root system, with tubers and roots being interconnected to a depth of 36 cm or more.
 The tubers are connected by fragile roots that are prone to snapping when pulled, making the root system difficult to remove intact.
 Intermediate rhizomes can potentially reach a length of 60 cm.
 The plant can quickly regenerate if a single tuber is left in place.
 By competing for light, water and nutrients it can reduce the vigour of neighbouring plants.
 It can develop into a dense colony.
 Patch boundaries can increase by more than one meter per year.
 Tubers and seed disperse with agricultural activities, soil movement or by water and wind.
 They are often known as a contaminant in crop seeds.
 When plants are small they are hard to distinguish from other weeds such as Dactylis glomerata and Elytrigia repens.
 Thus it is hard to discover in an early stage and therefore hard to counteract.
 Once it is detected, mechanical removal, hand removal, grazing, damping, and herbicides can be used to inhibit C. esculentus.